Bread That is Dairy-Free: A Guide to Delicious Alternatives

 Sugar: While not always essential, sugar provides food for the yeast, aiding in fermentation and browning of the crust.
 In dairy-free recipes, I use cane sugar or honey, noting that honey adds a distinct flavor and is not vegan.

 Oil: Adds tenderness and preserves moisture in the bread.
-I prefer using olive oil for its health benefits and subtle flavor, but other vegetable oils can also be used.
+I prefer using olive oil for its health benefits and subtle flavor, but you can also use other vegetable oils.

 Salt: A must for flavor balance and yeast regulation, I use it in precise amounts to ensure it complements rather than overpowers.